top of page

 A/B Testing

-A/B testing is another type of monadic testing that is often used for website design when comparing two versions of marketing stimulus whether it be an email, webpage, tagline or other marketing assets and measuring the performance of the two.
+A/B testing is another type of monadic testing that is often used for website design when comparing two versions of marketing stimulus whether it be an email, webpage, tagline or other marketing assets and measuring the performance of the two using platforms like PickFu for quick and easy results.

 Basically, a similar group of respondents are split in half, where one group see version A and the other group see version B. They are then asked a series of questions, which are then analysed to evaluate how each of the versions performed.